hsnyder/c-serpent/README.txt

 Compiling
 ---------

-Just point your C compiler at wrapgen.c.
+Just point your C compiler at c-serpent.c.
 For example on a unix-derivative,

-  $ cc -g wrapgen.c -o wrapgen
+  $ cc -g c-serpent.c -o c-serpent

 Usage